Nebula-Block-Data/docs/API_Reference/SSH_Key/Delete_SSH_Key.md

 ### status `string`

-Indicates the result of the request to delete an API key. `success` signifies success, while `failed` indicates an error.
+Indicates the result of the request to delete a SSH key. `success` signifies success, while `failed` indicates an error.

 ### message `string`